-For processing insurance claims, the bill has proposed specific timelines as well.
-Insurance companies will have to pay INR 5 lakh within one month of accident, to the family of accident victims.
+- For processing insurance claims, the bill has proposed specific timelines as well.
+Insurance companies will have to pay INR 5 lakh within one month of the accident, to the family of accident victims.

-If any auto company is found manufacturing faulty vehicles or misrepresenting emission norms, it will have to pay a fine up to INR 100 crore.
-In such as case, customers will be offered the option to either get their money back or opt for car replacement.
+- If an auto company is found manufacturing faulty vehicles or misrepresenting emission norms, it will have to pay a fine up to INR 100 crore.
+In such a case, customers will be offered the option to either get their money back or opt for car replacement.

 The Bottom Line

-We believe that this amendment will open up the two wheeler insurance policy market, and encourage people from hereon to ensure having two-wheeler insurance.
+We believe that this amendment will open up the two-wheeler insurance policy market, and encourage people from hereon to ensure having two-wheeler insurance.
 In addition to this, no differentiation would now be made between private and public vehicles.
-What’s important now is that we as citizens play our part of putting this amendment to practice, and make our roads a better place to drive for ourselves and for others.
+What’s important now is that we as citizens play our part in putting this amendment to practice, and make our roads a better place to drive for ourselves and for others.